wotanut/papl-cw/README.md

 - **app/**: Contains all Flutter-related files for the frontend.
 - **src/**: Contains all API-related files for the backend.

+# Project Idea

 # Frontend Deployment

 The frontend is primarily built for iOS and Android but can also run on macOS (via iPhone mirroring or emulators), Windows, and Linux (via Android emulators).
 While the web version *should* work, it hasn't been thoroughly tested.

 ### Prerequisites
 - Ensure you have Flutter installed.
 Follow the [official Flutter installation guide](https://flutter.dev/docs/get-started/install) for setup instructions.